 Resident students who do not select one of the optional meal plans will be enrolled in the default 210 - Block plan.
+Breakfast, lunch and dinner are available Monday through Friday; brunch and dinner is served Saturday and Sunday.

 IMPORTANT: Any change in meal plans must be made during the first week of classes each semester.
-Any questions should be addressed to the Office of Residence Life by e-mail at reslife@bryant.edu or by calling 401-232-6140.
+If a student is enrolled in a meal plan and is not required to have a meal plan and does not use the meal plan, they must request the cancellation within the first week of school or they may be charged for a portion of the meal plan cost.
+Any questions should be addressed at the Office of Residence Life 401-232-6140.